ryuudotgg/monorepo/README.md

 - 🎯 Report issues on [GitHub](https://github.com/nemanjastanic/create-purr-app/issues)
 - 💬 Open a discussion on [GitHub](https://github.com/nemanjastanic/create-purr-app/discussions) for help

+## Code of Conduct

+We have a [Code of Conduct](CODE_OF_CONDUCT.md) in place to ensure a welcoming and inclusive environment for all contributors.
+You are **highly encouraged** to read and adhere to it to avoid repercussions.

 ## Contributing

 We welcome and highly appreciate contributions!
 However, before you jump right into it, we would like you to review our [Contributing Guidelines](CONTRIBUTING.md) to make sure you hve a smooth experience.